Mark your calendars: Dyngus Day is set for April 10 this year.

+Mark your calendars: Dyngus Day is set for Monday, April 1.
 Never heard of it?
 Dyngus Day is one of The Bend's truly unique cultural celebrations.
 It's rich in history, tradition and a lot of fun.
 Let's get you up to speed on one of the most anticipated social events of the year.

-Places to Celebrate on Dyngus Day
+Places to Celebrate Dyngus Day

-Social clubs, restaurants and bars offer feasts of Polish sausage, noodles, potatoes, sweet and sour cabbage.
+What can you expect on this celebratory Monday?
+Social clubs, restaurants and bars offer feasts of Polish sausage, noodles and sweet and sour cabbage.
 Families and friends gather — starting at 7 a.m. in some places — to share a drink and play cards.
 By mid-morning, the polka bands have started.
 Music and dancing takes over.

 American Legion Post 284